 Housing inventory in the Denver area hit an all-time low in February and that poses a problem for real estate agents: Not enough homes to go around.
 To get past the problem, agents will sometimes reach out directly to homeowners to see if they’re interested in selling.

-“The inventory is so low that there’s just nothing,” said Libby Levinson, a broker associate at Kentwood Real Estate in Cherry Creek and spokesperson for the Denver Metro Association of Realtors. “[So] we have to do our own digging to find new listings.”
+“The inventory is so low that there’s just nothing,” said Libby Levinson, a broker associate at Kentwood Real Estate in Cherry Creek. “[So] we have to do our own digging to find new listings.”

 Levinson said she often works with buyers who know they’re interested in a particular neighborhood or condo building, but they’re having trouble finding anything that’s available.
 In that case, Levinson will use public records to find out who owns nearby homes or condo units and she’ll send them letters saying she has buyers who are interested in properties like theirs.